Xingyu-Wang02/RStudio/README.md

 # Hello World!
 I'm Xingyu Wang from BEIJING, CHINA🇨🇳
-I am interested in Economics and Statistics.
-Besides, I am big fun of music and I've learnt to play the piano and the flute.
-I also love playing sports, especially running and playing badmiton.
-I have a lovely cat named "Blueberry".
-Looking forward to meet you all at W&M!
+I am interested in Economics, Statistics, and pure math theories.
+Besides, I am a piano and flute player.
+I also love playing sports, especially running and playing badminton.
+During my first semester at W&M, my friends taught me to play basketball, and it became one of my favorite sports!
+I have a lovely cat named "Blueberry" and a dog named "Pie."
+(Yes!
+I got the idea of my dog's name from the math symbol "π")

 ![cat](https://xingyu-wang02.github.io/DATA-100/cat.JPG)